kingston-hackSpace/bioElectricity_with_plants/README.md

 In this tutorial, we will attempt to monitor the internal electrical activity in a plant.

-Electrical activity in plants flow through their tissues, creating voltage differences across their membrains.
-This signals are sutle and slow.
+Plants naturally move ions (charged particles) through their tissues, and this creates small voltage changes across their cell membranes.
+These signals tend to shift gradually over time, producing slow drifts with the occasional spike.

-Plants produce slow drifts of electrical activity with occassional spikes.
-By slow, we mean that plants do not present "fast" electrical reactions.
+*note*: “Slow electrical signals” in this context means that plant electrical responses usually unfold over seconds or minutes rather than instantly.

-*note:* Some plants may block electrical readings.
-It is suggeted to avoid plants with leaves that are thick (blocks conductivity), shinny/smooth or hairy (blocks adhesions and resists electrical contact)
+*note:* Reading bio-electrical activity could be more difficult in some plants more than others.
+Thick, waxy, shiny, very smooth, or very hairy leaves can reduce conductivity or prevent good electrode adhesion.

-*note:* Environmental electrical noise can interfere with our readings.
-More info below.
+*note:* Environmental electrical noise (from mains power, static, nearby electronics, or loose wires) can affect the readings.
+More information is provided below.

 ---